LoopSR: Looping Sim-and-Real for Lifelong Policy Adaptation of Legged Robots

-Drawing intuition from the cognitive process where animals tend to leverage the experience in familiar environments when encountering new ones, we investigate to find a bridge back to the controllable simulation environment instead of trapping ourselves in the capricious and noisy real world.
-The benefits of such an idea are all-round.
-In one way, we can sidestep the bothering problem of redesigning a delicate reward function corresponding to the limited observation, and take full advantage of a well-polished simulation training process \cite{IsaacGym, rudin2022massive, lee2020challenging, egocentric, rma}.
-Additionally, with such a method, we only require a minimal amount of data to identify the surroundings well and still live off the benefits of data abundance in the simulation.
+Drawing inspiration from how animals use familiar environments to navigate new ones, we investigate to bridge the way back to the controllable simulation environment rather than trapping ourselves in the capricious and noisy real world.
+This approach offers all-around benefits.
+In one way, we can sidestep the problem of redesigning a delicate reward function corresponding to the limited observation, and take full advantage of a well-polished simulation training process \cite{IsaacGym, rudin2022massive, lee2020challenging, rma}.
+Additionally, it requires minimal real-world data while still living off the data abundance available in the simulation.

-In this work, we present LoopSR, an effective pipeline for lifelong policy adaptation of legged robots depicted in Fig.~\ref{fig:overview}.
-The core of LoopSR is a transformer-based encoder \cite{transformer} to leverage the latent space.
-Particularly, we adopt autoencoder architecture \cite{TAE, VAE} and contrastive loss \cite{understand_con_loss, simsaim, infoNCE, supervised_con, con_gcrl, CURL} to guide the model to extract sufficient features pertinent to reconstructing the simulation, ensuring the effectiveness and generalizability of the latent space.
-We implement both learning-based and retrieval-based methods to derive simulation parameters from the latent variable, which compensate for each other in accuracy and robustness to out-of-distribution scenes.
-LoopSR is tested in both IsaacGym simulated environment \cite{IsaacGym} and the real-world scene compared with strong baselines.
+In this work, we present LoopSR, an effective pipeline for lifelong policy adaptation in legged robots depicted in Fig.~\ref{fig:overview}.
+At its core, LoopSR utilizes a transformer-based encoder \cite{transformer} to leverage the latent space.
+By adopting an autoencoder architecture \cite{TAE, VAE} and contrastive loss \cite{simsaim, infoNCE, con_gcrl, CURL}, the model extracts essential features for reconstructing simulation dynamics, ensuring both effectiveness and generalizability.

+We implement learning-based and retrieval-based methods to derive simulation parameters from the latent variable, which compensate for each other in accuracy and robustness to out-of-distribution situations.
+Through comprehensive evaluations, LoopSR outperforms strong baselines in both the IsaacGym simulated environment \cite{IsaacGym} and the real-world scene.